Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Background

 Using the rules, we can define the \textit{value} of the game as

 where the sum is taken over all possible values of $q \in Q^N$ and $a \in A^N$ (we drop the vector notation for convenience).
 The distribution $p(q)$ of the questions asked is typically chosen to be uniform, and the behavior $p(a|q)$ is determined by the strategy that the players construct.
 Notice that this is the only term that players can control to maximize their win rate.
-A strategy is said to be \textit{perfect} if $\lambda(a|q) = 0 \implies p(a|q) = 0$ and, consequently, $V(\cl{G}) = 1$.
+A strategy is said to be \textit{perfect} if $\lambda(a|q) = 0 \implies p(a|q) = 0$ and, consequently, $\omega(\cl{G}) = 1$.

 Classical strategies consist of a lookup table that indexes each player's response to a particular question.
-It suffices to consider deterministic strategies since stochastic ones cannot outperform deterministic strategies due to the linearity of the value of the game \cite{cleve2004consequences}.
+It suffices to consider deterministic strategies since stochastic strategies involving shared randomness between the players cannot outperform deterministic strategies due to the linearity of the value of the game \cite{cleve2004consequences}.

-Suppose that players share a quantum state $\ket{\psi} \in \otimes_i \cl{H}_i$, and each player has a set of POVMs with POVM elements of the form $\{\cl{M}_{a|q}\}$ that they perform on their subspace.
+Suppose that players share a quantum state $\ket{\psi} \in \otimes_i \cl{H}_i$, and each player has a set of positive operator-valued measures (POVMs) with elements of the form $\{\cl{M}_{a|q}\}$, which they perform on their subspace.
 Using this setup, players can generate the following conditional probability density,